Sarah's Scribbles: Reception

 Sarah's Scribbles was the second-most read comic on the Tapas platform in 2019, with 46.9 million views and 176,000 subscribers.

 Every Sarah's Scribbles book has won the Goodreads Choice Award in the "Graphic Novel & Comics" category, winning in 2016, 2017, and 2018.
 The webcomic won the Ringo Award for Best Comic Strip or Panel in 2018, and was nominated for Best Comic Strip or Panel and for Best Cartoonist in 2020.
+In 2024 Andersen won the Reuben Award in the category "Online Comic Short Form".

 The Independent has described her first book as "hilarious" and "relatable" and her webcomic as capturing the horrible realization that being a grown-up is pretty awful.
 The Beat said of Sarah's Scribbles, "bottom line, people like a short laugh that reflects their live as it is lived."